-An extension of the Cape Scott trail, the North Coast trail offers the most challenging wilderness trek on Vancouver Island.
-While this 59.8 km trail accesses the most spectacular, secluded sandy beaches on the North Island it is recommended for only the most experienced hikers and requiring careful planning and preparation.
-Averaging most between 6-8 days to complete, duration is dependant on trail and weather conditions.
-Challengers can expect to endure the most difficult hiking between Shushartie Bay and Laura Creek with sections requiring tram-assisted creek crossings, rough and uneven terrain, steep gradients as well as dense narrow trailhead.
+An extension of the Cape Scott Trail, the North Coast Trail offers the most challenging wilderness trek on Vancouver Island.
+While this 59.8 km trail accesses the most spectacular, secluded sandy beaches on the North Island it is recommended for only the most experienced hikers and requires careful planning and preparation.
+Averaging most between 6-8 days to complete, the duration is dependant on trail and weather conditions.
+Challengers can expect to endure the most difficult hiking between Shushartie Bay and Laura Creek with sections requiring tram-assisted creek crossings, rough and uneven terrain, steep gradients as well as a dense narrow trailhead.

 Preparing for Cape Scott Provincial Park & North Coast Trail

 - Food caches and pit toilets are available on select sites.